What is needed for board members to pass a vote during a meeting?

 Prepare for the Georgia Community Association Manager Exam with our comprehensive quiz.
 Study with detailed flashcards and multiple choice questions, complete with hints and explanations.
 Ace your licensing exam with confidence!

-A vote during a board meeting typically requires a simple majority of the votes present to pass a measure or resolution.
-This means that more than half of the votes cast by those who are present at the meeting is sufficient for the motion to be approved.
+For board members to successfully pass a vote during a meeting, achieving a simple majority of the votes present is essential.
+This means that more than half of the board members who are present at the meeting must vote in favor of the motion for it to be approved.
+This approach allows for efficient decision-making while still providing an opportunity for differing opinions to be expressed and considered.

 Subscribe